-Hailie Higgins is a junior majoring in Political Science and Digital Journalism from Doylestown, Pennsylvania.
-Before her position as Editor-in-Chief, Hailie served as the Opinions editor during her freshman and sophomore years.
-She started her journalism career in high school, writing op-eds and culture articles for her hometown’s paper, the Doylestown Intelligencer.
-Outside of the CT, Hailie works as a Communications and Marketing Specialist for the Greene Center for Career Education.
+Hailie is a senior majoring in Political Science and Language, Media, and Communications from Doylestown, Pennsylvania.
+Before her position as Editor-in-Chief, Hailie worked as the Opinions editor during her freshman and sophomore years.
+She started her journalism career in high school, writing op-eds and culture articles for her hometown’s newspaper, the Doylestown Intelligencer.
+Outside of the CT, Hailie is involved in the Rock Climbing Club, is a tour guide, and works for the Greene Center for Career Education.

 UR fraternity hosts party exclusively for students with COVID-19

 The event, titled “Staying Positive During the Pandemic,” took place last Friday, March 25 and reached about 70 students at its peak.

 Luv skating?
 Head down to Skate Luvers Roller Palace

 Every Thursday night, in an unassuming warehouse west of downtown Rochester, over a hundred people come together.
 Bumping hip-hop and R&B, they lace up their roller skates and hit the rink.